Managing Your Investment Goals

 You can transfer between an individual investment goal and your individual Cash Reserve, or between a joint investment goal and your joint Cash Reserve—up to 5 times per day.
 These transactions generally take 1-2 business days to complete.

-Within accounts held at Betterment, we only allow transfers involving individual or joint investing accounts if you are listed as married to the account owner.
+Within accounts held at Betterment, we generally only allow transfers involving individual or joint investing accounts if you are listed as married to the account owner.
+Note: This requirement does not apply if you created the joint account and are the primary account owner.
 Confirm spouse details or read more about taxpayer relationships.
 If you are not married, email firstname.lastname@example.org and we can help you with a manual transfer.

 On a web browser:

 From the menu on the left, select the goal you wish to transfer from and then click “Transfer or rollover.”
 From the drop-down menu, select “Transfer within Betterment.”